John Major: First Major ministry (1990–1992)

 Major became prime minister on 28 November 1990 when he accepted the Queen's invitation to form a government, succeeding Margaret Thatcher.
-He inherited a majority government from Margaret Thatcher who had been the prime minister for the previous eleven years.
+He inherited a majority government from Thatcher, who had been the prime minister for the previous eleven years.
 The Conservatives' popularity was low, with some polling showing Labour's Neil Kinnock with a 23% lead over the Tories in April 1990 following the introduction of the Community Charge (poll tax).
 By the time of Major's appointment, Labour's lead had shrunk to 14%.
-However, by 1991, the Conservatives had narrowly retaken Labour in the polls.
+Major's accession produced an immediate Conservative recovery in the polls, but it proved short-lived.

-Major's first ministry was dominated by the early 1990s recession which was believed to be caused by high interest rates, falling house prices and an overvalued exchange rate.
+Major's first ministry was dominated by the early 1990s recession, amid high interest rates, falling house prices and an overvalued exchange rate.
 The high interest rates led to more saving, less spending and less investment in the UK's sectors.
 Falling house prices stalled construction in the housing sector.
 Economic growth was not re-established until early 1993.
-By December 1991, unemployment was at 2.5 million (compared to 1.6 million 18 months earlier).
-Additionally, inflation was in double digits and interest rates reached 15%.
-However, opinion polling for Major's government remained stable during this period.
+By November 1991, unemployment was at 2.5 million (compared to 1.6 million 18 months earlier).

+In March 1991 the government announced that the poll tax would be abolished.
+Council tax, under which household bills were based mainly on property-value bands, took effect on 1 April 1993.
+In July 1991 Major launched the Citizen's Charter.
+The programme's service-specific charters published standards and performance measures and set out procedures for complaints and redress.

+Major oversaw Britain's participation in the Gulf War, the UN-authorised campaign to remove Iraqi forces from Kuwait.
+Britain supplied the second-largest contingent in the 39-country coalition; Operation Granby was its largest military deployment since the Second World War.